 The ultimate ending in these vegan date brownies is the caramel crunch topping.
 On their own, these are amazing.
 But add caramel and a cacao nib crunch and these take you to a level of ultimate brownie heaven.

 They are insane.
 I didn’t even get sick of them after I made at least 5 extra trials to make sure they were perfect.
-I tried these vegan date brownies on friends with double thumbs up all around, and now all I need is for you all to try them!
+I tried these vegan brownies on friends with double thumbs up all around!

 - 2 tablespoons tapioca starch